 If you’ve got other jewelry on, such as a watch, be sure that your cufflinks match its metal.
 So, if you’re wearing a platinum watch, keep your cufflinks platinum.
 Only wear one metal at a time.
 If you’re wearing gemstone or pearl cufflinks, you should still strive for synchronicity with your other jewelry.
 Pearls can work with different metals, but consider color when dealing with gemstones.
 Gold works well with gemstones that are earth-toned, such as brown, blue, or hunter green.
 Silver or platinum, on the other hand, works beautifully with colder colors, such as grey, black, white, and lilac.

-If it’s your wedding, bear in mind that you shouldn’t only match your cufflinks to your other jewelry but also to the jewelry your bride is wearing.
+If it’s your wedding, bear in mind that you shouldn’t only match your cufflinks to your other jewelry but also to the wedding band and jewelry your bride is wearing.
 So take a peek at what metals and gemstones she’s planned for the big day and be sure to match them so that you look part of a team and your cufflinks don’t stand out like a sore thumb at the altar.

 Button your style with fashionable and sophisticated cufflinks that take you from the conference room to glamorous social function with ease.